How to sell a property portfolio quickly

 Exiting a buy-to-let portfolio is rarely as simple as landlords hope.
 Whether you have two properties or twenty, the decisions you make about how to sell — and in what order — have a significant impact on both the speed and the net proceeds you walk away with.
 This guide sets out your realistic options and what each one means in practice.

-Whatever the reason, the question is the same: how do you exit a portfolio of properties as quickly and cleanly as possible?
+Whatever the reason, the question is the same: how do you exit a portfolio as quickly and cleanly as possible?
+If you already know you want a single-transaction exit, our sell your property portfolio page sets out the bulk-purchase cash route in detail.

 Option 1: Sell individually through estate agents